zhenyuWang/frontend-study-book/English/React/Your-First-Component.md

 }
 ```
 When a child component needs some data from a parent, pass it by props instead of nesting definitions.

+## Recap
+You’ve just gotten your first taste of React!
+Let’s recap some key points.\
+recap [ˈriːkæp] 总结

+- React lets you create components, reusable UI elements for your app.
+- In a React app, every piece of UI is a component.
+- React components are regular JavaScript functions except:
+  1. Their names always begin with a capital letter.
+  2. They return JSX markup.